-On December 7, 2018, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+On June 6, 2023, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
 Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Commission.
-The Consumer Advocate sets forth a number of issues raised in TPUC Staff's Data Request issued to TWSI that may arise in this docket that are of interest to the
+The Consumer Advocate asserts that: